-During my first job as a teenager, I didn’t have a whole lot to do at work.
-Most days were slow and without demand, so I had learn pretty quickly that it was up to me to take things into my own hands and make the workday productive.
+During my first job as a teenager, I didn’t have a whole lot to do.
+All too often it was a slow day at work and without demand, so I had learn pretty quickly that it was up to me to take things into my own hands and make the workday productive.
 And the truth is, that doesn’t only happen to high schoolers working after school.
 It happens in the professional world, too.

 Some days at work can feel hectic and overwhelming, but other days are, well, just slow.
 You might not have much to do, but you can’t quite leave yet, so why not turn that extra time into something productive?
 It’s a good skill to have, and it’ll do wonders for keeping you away from boredom and watching the clock at work.

 Slow Day at Work?
 Here’s How to Stay Fruitful

 Here are five ways to turn your slow afternoon into a productive one.

 If all of your projects are complete for a little bit, turn to your boss and see if there is anything he or she needs help with.
 Chances are, there will always be something that you can do; you just have to find out what it is.
 Finding work or extra projects not only helps you advance your own skills, but it also enables you to help someone else out, and hopefully they will return the favor when you are in need.
 Be self-motivated, curious, and interested in what you do so that you can prevent yourself from sitting around all day with seemingly nothing left to do.

 There is never a bad time to organize.
 If it’s nearing the end of the day and you have a little extra time on your hands, organize your workspace.
 Clean up your desk and get rid of the old papers and sticky note reminders that always get in the way.
 Depending on how much time you have, it may also be a good idea to set up a new system for filing papers or storing items if the old one isn’t quite working for you.